corda/bootcamp-cordapp/README.md

 ### The TokenFlow

 Flows automate the process of updating the ledger.
-Our flow, TokenFlow, is already defined, and automates the following steps:
+Our flow, TokenFlow, will automate the following steps:

             Issuer                Recipient                Notary
               |                       |                       |